sysbiolux/IDARE-QuickStart/README.md

 Load the zebrafish network by selecting:

 File --> Import --> Network --> Network from File and select the zebrafish file you downloaded.
+Select the Base network view (it should have 8678 nodes and 21059 edges).

 #### 1.2 Setting up the Network for IDARE